User & Team Permissions

 , Namespaces

-, Presentations
+, and Presentations

 all live at the organization level.
 This means that all users, regardless of role, will be able to view these resources.